firojalam/COVID-19-tweets-for-check-worthiness/README.md

 # COVID-19 Infodemic Twitter dataset

-This repository contains a dataset consisting of fine-grained disinformation related to COVID-19.
-The labels in the dataset answer seven different questions that are interests of journalists, fact-checkers, social media platforms, policymakers, and society as a whole.
-It has been annotated for Arabic and English.
+This repository contains a dataset consisting of tweets annotated with fine-grained labels related to disinformation about COVID-19.
+The labels in the dataset answer seven different questions that are of interests to journalists, fact-checkers, social media platforms, policymakers, and society as a whole.
+There are annotated for Arabic and English.

-To label the dataset, we prepare comprehensive annotation guidelines [1], which can help to label similar tasks in different domains.
-In addition, we launched an annotation platform to label tweets, where anyone can contribute to enrich the resources for the NLP research community.
+To label the dataset, we prepared comprehensive annotation guidelines [1], which can help similar tasks in different domains.
+Moreover, we launched an annotation platform to label tweets, where anyone can contribute and help increase the size of the dataset, which we will be updating here periodically.

 ## Help the community to label more data